cnabio/cnab-spec/101-bundle-json.md

     - `additionalProperties`: Parameter validation requiring that any additional properties in the user-provided object conform to the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `allOf`: Parameter validation requiring that the user-provided value match ALL of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
     - `anyOf`: Parameter validation requiring that the user-provided value match ANY of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
-    - `apply-to`: restricts this parameter to a given list of actions.
+    - `applyTo`: restricts this parameter to a given list of actions.
 If empty or missing, applies to all actions (OPTIONAL)
     - `const`: Parameter validation requiring that the user-provided value matches exactly the specified const.
 MAY be of any type, including null.
 (OPTIONAL)
     - `contains`: Parameter validation requiring at least one item included in the user-provided array conform to the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `contentEncoding`: Indicates that the user-provided content should interpreted as binary data and decoded using the encoding named by this property.
 MUST be a string in accordance with [RFC2045, Sec 6.1](https://json-schema.org/latest/json-schema-validation.html#RFC2045).
 (OPTIONAL)